Parallel, Asymptotically Optimal Algorithms for Moving Target Traveling Salesman Problems: Theoretical Analysis

 \section{Theoretical Analysis}

 In this section, we show that under appropriate assumptions, all algorithms in the IRG framework are probabilistically complete: that is, if a feasible MT-TSP trajectory exists, the probability of finding a feasible trajectory approaches 1 as runtime tends to infinity.
 We additionally prove the asymptotic optimality of the IRG framework: that is, as runtime tends to infinity, the returned trajectory's cost converges to the optimum with probability 1.
-We specifically prove probabilistic completeness and asymptotic optimality for IRG-PGLNS, and PCG straightforwardly inherits these properties.
+We specifically prove these properties for IRG-PGLNS, and PCG straightforwardly inherits them.